 Are employees who are ordered to stay home entitled to salary?

 Yes, even if it is not possible to work from home, the employees are still entitled to their salary.
 In the event that the employee has taken ill, the employee must contact a doctor and will be on ordinary sick leave.
-In Norway, this means that the employer must cover sick pay for the first 16 calendar days after which the employee will be entitled to sick pay through the National Insurance Scheme.
+In Norway, this normally means that the employer must cover sick pay for the first 16 calendar days.
+According to new and temporary rules, however, this period is reduced to three calendar days if the sick leave is caused by the coronavirus.
+After the employers’ period of sick pay the employee will be entitled to sick pay through the National Insurance Scheme.

 The National Insurance authorities have also implemented new guidelines stating that doctors may issue medical certificates if the doctor suspects COVID-19 infection and deems quarantine necessary.